Note

 [3]:

-# We use the initial parameter guesses (p0) to estimate when the model output
+# We use the initial parameter guesses (p0) to estimate when the model output is fully

-# is fully informed by the input signal.
-After fitting, we verify that the
+# informed by the input signal. fraction_explained_gamma returns, per output bin, the

 # spin-up period was sufficient.